What is IoT and Why is it called IoT?

 What is the definition and full form of IoT?

 IoT stands for Internet of Things.
-The devices, physical objects or appliances that are able to share data with each other within a network through the internet are referred to as IoT (Internet of Things).
-These devices are embedded with sensors, software and other technologies which allow them to collect and share data between each other.
+Devices, physical objects, or appliances that can share data with each other within a network through the internet are called IoT (Internet of Things).
+These devices contain sensors, software, and other technologies that enable them to collect and exchange data.

 IoT has evolved as another technology ecosystem with the convergence of multiple technologies like ubiquitous computing, edge computing, embedded systems, commodity sensors, machine learning, automation etc. Internet of Things is a mix of electronics, communication and computer science engineering.
-IoT devices are connected and accessible in a private network because they use firewalls and are encrypted for data security.
+IoT devices connect and remain accessible within a private network by using firewalls and encryption to ensure data security.

 Examples of IoT devices in both households and industry today are smart thermostats, smart speakers (Amazon Echo, Google Nest), smart security cameras and doorbells, predictive maintenance sensors on machinery, GPS trackers, smart meters (electric and water) in energy sector etc.